Residents stranded with no power and water in area cut off by lava in Hawaii

 Besides the lava, there's also the danger of "vog," or volcanic smog.
 Vog is a haze created when sulfur dioxide gas and other volcanic pollutants mix with moisture and dust.

 In addition to volcanic particles that can cause eye, skin and respiratory irritation, residents were warned to be on the lookout for sharp, thin strands of volcanic glass fibers known as "Pele's hair," a reference to the Hawaiian goddess of fire.
-The Civil Defense Agency warned it could cause injury if it got in residents' eyes or was breathed in.
+The Civil Defense Agency has warned it could cause injury if it gets in residents' eyes or is inhaled.

+There have been 500 quakes in the summit area of Kilauea in the last 24 hours, the highest rate ever measured at the summit area, according to Brian Shiro, supervisory geophysicist at the USCG Hawaiian Volcano Observatory.
+The largest measured at 3.5 magnitude.